-The school will not conduct a psychological examination, test, or treatment without first obtaining the parent's written consent.
-Parental consent is not necessary when a psychological examination, test, or treatment is required by state or federal law for special education purposes or by the Texas Education Agency for child abuse investigations and reports [For more information, refer to policies EHBAA(LEGAL), FFE(LEGAL), and FFG(EXHIBIT)].
+A district employee will not conduct a psychological examination, test, or treatment without first obtaining prior written parental consent unless the examination, test, or treatment is required under state or federal law regarding requirements for special education or by the Texas Education Agency (TEA) for child abuse investigations and reports.

+[For more information, refer to policies EHBAA(LEGAL), FFE(LEGAL), and FFG(EXHIBIT).]